learn-co-curriculum/phase-4-rails-api-lab-template/README.md

 # Rails API Lab Templates

-A [Rails Application Templates][] for generating new Rails API labs with updated dependencies.
+A [Rails Application Template][templating guide] for generating new Rails API labs with updated dependencies.

 Usage: